khoidt2604/Predict-student-dropout/README.md

 # 🎓 Predict Student Dropout

-This repository contains my R code and analysis for predicting student dropout using multiple machine learning models, as part of an academic assignment.
+This repository contains my R code and analysis for predicting student dropout using multiple machine learning models.

 ---